 Helicopter parenting

-Helicopter parenting is a style of parenting where parents are overly involved in their child’s life, often to the point of micromanaging their every move.
+Helicopter parenting is one of the many parenting styles where parents are overly involved in their child’s life, often to the point of micromanaging their every move.
 This style of parenting is characterized by over-protectiveness, which is driven by the parent’s desire to shield their child from any potential harm or disappointment.
 Helicopter parents are often found hovering over their child, closely monitoring their activities, and making decisions for them.
 While it is natural for parents to want to protect their children, helicopter parenting can have negative consequences for a child’s development.
 Children who are raised in this type of environment may become overly dependent on their parents, lacking the skills and confidence to make decisions on their own.
 They may also struggle to cope with setbacks or failures as they have been shielded from them throughout their childhood.
 Helicopter parenting can also lead to a strained relationship between parents and children.
 As the parent-child relationship becomes increasingly controlling, children may begin to feel resentful or frustrated.
 They may also struggle to establish their own identity and independence, as their parents have been making decisions for them all their life.

 Overall, while it is important to be involved in your child’s life and protect them from harm, it is equally important to allow them the freedom to explore and learn from their experiences.
 By giving children space to make their own choices and learn from their mistakes, parents can help them build self-confidence, independence, and resilience.